Scarring or cicatricial alopecia is an umbrella term for a group of hair disorders that cause permanent destruction of hair follicles.

 Does PRP Work For Scarring Alopecia?

-Androgenetic alopecia or pattern baldness is a type of non-cicatricial alopecia, and it’s the most common one.
+No, androgenetic alopecia or pattern baldness is a type of non-scarring alopecia, and it’s the most common one.

 Scarring alopecia is not considered hereditary.
 However, in some of its forms, genetic factors have been implicated.

-Alopecia areata is another type of non-scarring alopecia.
-But even though it’s non-scarring, it can still cause permanent hair loss.
+No, alopecia areata is a type of non-scarring alopecia.
+However, notably, even though it’s non-scarring, it can still cause permanent hair loss.

 Scarring alopecia can spread beyond the original site of occurrence.
 Different bald patches can even join together to form a bigger one.